 Interested seniors may be permitted to visit three times before joining.
 Dues are reduced to $5 October 1 through December 31 for first-time applicants only with the full renewal fee of $20 due in January.

-Senior center members, age 60 and over, may join the exercise class at any time during the year with the understanding that the full amount of $20 (summer only, returns to $25 in the fall) is due, no matter how many weeks remain in that semester.
+Senior center members, age 60 and over, may join the exercise class at any time with the understanding that the full amount of $20 (summer only, returns to $25 in the fall) is due, no matter how many weeks remain in that semester.
 Classes are taught by a Sinclair instructor and held at the senior center at 9 and 10 a.m. on Mondays and Wednesdays.
 You are welcome to drop in at 9 a.m. to observe the class if you want to check it out first.
-Summer semester begins May 16.
-You can register online or at any Sinclair Learning Center (there is one next to the Huber Heights YMCA).
+Summer semester began May 16.
+You can register online or at any Sinclair Learning Center.

 Reach the Huber Heights Senior Center at 233-9999 or their website at www.huberseniorcenter.org.